cake-build/cake-vs/README.md

 # Cake for Visual Studio

-Adds support for the [Cake](https://cakebuild.net/) build tool in Visual Studio 2015.
+Adds support for the [Cake](https://cakebuild.net/) build tool in Visual Studio 2017 and 2019.
 Includes support for the Task Runner Explorer, new item and project templates and bootstrapping important Cake files

 Originally based off Mads Kristensen's [Brunch Task Runner](https://github.com/madskristensen/BrunchTaskRunner) extension.